Gdemaude/Gillespie/README.md

 # Gillespie
 Numba accelerated implementation of Gillespie's algorithm for simulating stochastic processes.
 This implementation was inspiredd by the following [project](https://github.com/wefatherley/monte-carlo).

-This implementation is around 6 times faster but a bit less user-friendly.
+This implementation is around 6 times faster but less user-friendly.

 # Usage
 Within gillespie.py, gillespie_direct() is the actual implementation of Gillespie's algorithm.
 The remaining of the code is an example of its usage on the SIR model as explained on this [wikipedia] (https://en.wikipedia.org/wiki/Gillespie_algorithm) page.